langenhagen/reposet/README.md

 ## Roadmap
-At the moment, I am happy with the features `reposet` provides.
+At the moment, I am content with the features that `reposet` provides.
-I will implement more command line arguments for the commands when the need arises.
+I intend to add more command line arguments for the commands when the need arises.
+I already thought of some additions and improvements:

 Individual repo definitions could get an additional property that disables pushing (and possibly pulling, respectively).
 Another idea is, that repo definitions could accept empty remotes and remote branches for pushing in order to disable pushing.

-I thought of a subcommand `reposet-add [<reposet>] <path> [...]` to add a given git repository to a given reposet from the command line.
+Create a new subcommand `reposet-add [<reposet>] <path> [...]` to add a given git repository to a given reposet via the command line.

-The output of `reposet-list` could get a more sophisticated way of formatting.
+The output of `reposet-list` could get a more sophisticated formatting.
 At the moment, it is dependent on a maximum length of the fields it prints.
 When this length is exceeded, the tabular output is messed up.
 That could be improved.

-Also, I thought of optionally adding or overriding paths to the `*.reposet` files as command line paramaters in order to provide the base to share `*.reposet` files.
+Implement command line parameters to optionally add or override paths to the `*.reposet` files/paths in order to provide flexibility and enable sharing of `*.reposet` files.

+Add `bash`-completion, `fish`-completion, and completion for other shells.

 ## Contributing
 Work on your stuff locally, branch, commit and modify to your heart's content.
-If there is anything you can correct, extend or improve, please do so!
+If there is anything you can extend, fix or improve, please do so!
 Happy coding!